AlextheYounga/us-federal-code/usc/title-12-banks-and-banking/chapter-2-national-banks/subchapter-i-organization-and-general-provisions/sec-24a.md

 #### (5) Well capitalized ####

-The term “well capitalized” has the meaning given the term in section 1831o of this title.
+The term "well capitalized" has the meaning given the term in section 1831o of this title.

 #### (6) Well managed ####

-The term “well managed” means—
+The term "well managed" means—

 (A) in the case of a depository institution that has been examined, unless otherwise determined in writing by the appropriate Federal banking agency—